dan4451/Rust/TowCars-ReadMe.md

 Then middle click on the car you want to tow
 To remove the hook, just middle click on one of the two cars.

+---

+## What’s new in 2.0.0 (since 1.1.x)

+### For players/admins
+- **More predictable rope behavior:** rope length is computed at link time (based on current distance) and clamped between `RopeLengthMin` and `RopeLengthMax`.
+- **Improved towing stability:** optional yaw alignment helps the towed car point in the direction of the tow line.
+- **Stronger “unstick” behavior:** optional winch force helps overcome static friction when the rope is stretched and the towing car is moving.
+- **Better unmanned towing:** optional “free roll” wheel handling (brake release + reduced friction stiffness) makes towed cars roll easier.
+- **Simplified rope visuals:** rope is drawn as a straight line with endpoints for clarity, and only renders for nearby players within `RopeVisibleDistance`.

+### For developers/maintainers
+- **Simplified config surface:** grouped settings for tool, rope physics, wheel behavior, alignment, winch, and visuals.
+- **Safer cleanup:** active links are released on unload and on break/separation checks, restoring wheel/drag settings.
+- **Cleaner link state tracking:** a single link record tracks towing + towed IDs, joint, rope length, and original wheel/rigidbody values.

+### Migration notes (1.1.x → 2.0.0)
+- Rope visuals config has changed: older “audience/max viewers” and sag/segments options are not used; use `RopeVisibleDistance`, `RopeColor`, and `RopeDrawInterval`.
+- Auto-extend rope behavior and the old “assist when taut” loop are not part of 2.0.0; the new assist model is yaw alignment + optional winch force.
+- Brake easing/persist options were replaced by the “free roll” wheel settings (`FreeRollTowedWheels` + stiffness/brake torque controls).

 ### About TowCars